Is It Time for a Social Media Detox for Your Mental Health?

 The Importance of Setting Boundaries

-Consistent overuse of social media can severely affect daily life, leading to stress and comparison-based stress.
+Consistent overuse of social media can severely affect daily life, leading to stress and comparison-based anxiety.
 Users can establish better personal habits by identifying when social media outweighs real-life interactions and opting to unfollow accounts that don’t contribute positively to mental health.

 Learning From Social Media Detox Experiences